microsoft/sarif-tutorials/docs/2-Basics.md

 An _artifact_ is anything you create in the course of programming, such as a source file or a web page.
 In SARIF, every artifact must be URL-addressable.
-That means, for example, that if you want to write a static database analyzer that produces SARIF, then you need a way to express the locations of the things that you analyze -- tables, rows, indicies, and so on -- as URLs.
+That means, for example, that if you want to write a static database analyzer that produces SARIF, then you need a way to express the locations of the things that you analyze -- tables, rows, indices, and so on -- as URLs.

 As we said earlier, almost every result specifies a location, and those locations are often physical locations